-What is performance benchmarking and Why should I care?
+What is performance benchmarking and why should you care?

 Many of you may remember that the HBO streaming service crashed when the final season of the popular sitcom, Game of Thrones went live on the service.
 Unable to engage all the user requests, the streaming service and the website broke down and ultimately resulted in DoS (Denial of Service).
 There are numerous examples of service crashes across different platforms, which has forced developers to take a closer look at performance benchmarking and pre-launch performance checks.